All achievers

 Paul Kagame

-President of Rwanda
+President of the Republic of Rwanda

 I understood firsthand the problems of being a refugee.
 Second, it occurred to me that nobody needed to experience that kind of thing.
 Three, I thought that whatever I would be doing, whatever my responsibilities were, I would always try and find a way of addressing that problem.